davidosomething/16.davidosomething.com/README.md

 ## Deploy

-There are scripts configured in package.json to deploy:
+There are scripts configured in package.json to deploy via Travis CI

-- `deploy-surge` will deploy to surge
-- `deploy-github` will deploy to GitHub Pages
-    - An environment variable, GITHUB_TOKEN with public_repo permissions is
-      expected to exist for this task.
-- `deploy` will run both

 Output is generated in `public/`